Jagadishsrvn/Python/Day-3/readme.md

 In Day-3 :
- String
+ String,
- Escape character
+ Escape character,
- Raw String
+ Raw String,
- Indexing in String
+ Indexing in String,
- Length of String
+ Length of String,
- Slicing
+ Slicing,
- Operators
+ Operators.